Seagate/cortx-test/README.md

 # cortx-test
 CORTX-TEST is an automation repository for multiple automation projects developed for LDR R2 and future versions.
-Right now, it can be divided into following logical loosely coupled parts a) test framework. b) test execution framework. c) robot framework and d) tools (reporting, DI, clone TP, etc.,).
+Right now, it can be divided into following logical loosely coupled parts
+a. test framework.
+b. test execution framework.
+c. robot framework and
+d. tools (reporting, DI, clone TP, etc.,).

 ## Start Here
 Make sure you brush up your Git knowledge if you are coming from svn or other versioning system.
 Create an Github account and a PAT, and get access to Seagate Repositories including Cortx-Test.
 Follow the link https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md to configure git on your local machine.
 Following Readme document will give you enough insights and start contributing.